-Issues Identified Performance in 2023/24 Formal reports by Chief Finance Officer or Monitoring Officer to the Council None Outcomes from Audit and Standards Committee or Monitoring Officer Investigations The Monitoring Officer received 6 complaints about member conduct in 2023/2024 some of which were against more than one Councillor in a single complaint.
-The outcomes of these are: one complaint was dismissed, and the two Councillors concerned retired, three were resolved as appropriate apologies were given, one proceeded to independent investigation but was dismissed as no breach and a third was dismissed as no breach prior to investigation.
-Proven frauds carried out by Councillors or officers None Objections received from local electors None Local Government Ombudsman (LGO) referrals upheld In response to one complaint, the Council has had to make an apology, make a compensation payment and refine processes.
-Information Commissioner referrals upheld None performing teams, valuing diversity of the workforce and engaging people at all levels to ensure we are one council.
+Issues Identified Performance in 2024/2025 Formal reports by Chief Finance Officer or Monitoring Officer to the Council None Outcomes from Audit and Standards The Monitoring Officer received 6 complaints about Committee or Monitoring Officer member conduct in 2024/2025 some of which were Investigations against more than one Councillor in a single compliant.
+The outcomes of these are: Two complaints about two separate Councillors have been dismissed as appropriate apologies have been given. • Two complaints about two separate Councillors around conduct at planning committee meeting have been closed as after initial response provided complaint not taken further.
+One complaint against three Councillors dismissed as no merit in investigation.
+One complaint proceeded to investigation but has now been resolved with a local resolution.
+Proven frauds carried out by Councillors None or officers Objections received from local electors None Local Government Ombudsman (LGO) Of the 23 complaints referred to the LGO 2 where referrals upheld upheld, both of which have been remedied, one with an apology being given and the other with financial recompence.
+Information Commissioner referrals None upheld